Edinburgh-Genome-Foundry/DnaWeaver/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 By defining more DNA sources and connecting them together it is possible to
-model complex assembly problems.
-For instance in this example
+model more complex assembly problems.
+For instance in `this example <https://github.com/Edinburgh-Genome-Foundry/DnaWeaver/blob/master/examples/scenarios/three-step_assembly/three-step_assembly.py>`_ large DNA fragments (typically 50kb) are assembled via Yeast recombination of chunks originating either from Gibson Assembly, Golden Gate assembly, or PCR from the E. coli genome.
+Fragments for Golden Gate and Gibson assembly are obtained either via oligo assembly, or via commercial providers (CheapDNA and DeluxeDNA).

 .. raw:: html